theswedishdev/jquery-vasttrafik/README.md

             fgColor: "#3AB73D"
         }
     }
-}, function() { /*Callback*/ });
+}, function(response) { /*Callback*/ });
 ```

 ### PRO-TIPS
 - jquery-vasttrafik does not run on any interval.
 If you would want the data to reload you could use `setInterval`.
 Just keep in mind that it is not necessary to update more than once per minute altought the JSON response is cached for 30 seconds.
-- The API is hosted at [api.fam-ericsson.se](https://api.fam-ericsson.se/vasttrafik), if you would like to host it yourself create a new [issue](https://github.com/itggot-joel-eriksson/jquery-vasttrafik/issues).
+- The API is hosted at [api.fam-ericsson.se](https://api.fam-ericsson.se/vasttrafik), if you would like to host it yourself create a new [issue](https://github.com/itggot-joel-eriksson/jquery-vasttrafik/issues/new).
 The only prerequisite is that you have a server with PHP version >= 5.6 installed.